This theme is not as well known as famous athletes or singers.

 As the name suggests, this option allows you to enable and customize a Top Bar on your site.

 This can be useful to display some contact information to your visitors as soon as they arrive on your site (phone number, address, email etc.), or your social networks.

 You can of course change the background colors of text, links etc., and choose to disable this top bar on some devices (e.g. smartphones and tablets).

 Header is a menu that I found really great.
 The options are really very advanced.

 For example, it is possible, among the 8 styles proposed, to create a transparent header so that it is based on a background image, or a video.

-It is even possible to adjust its height and install a custom header, thanks to a template that you will have previously created in your Library.
+It is even possible to adjust its height and install a custom header, thanks to the template that you have previously created in your Library.

 In addition, you can also: